Ge0rg3/flask-parameter-validation/README.md

 )
 ```

 The above example will accept parameters passed to the route through Route, Query, and JSON Body.
-Validation options must be specified on each constructor in order to be processed.

 #### Type Hints and Accepted Input Types
 Type Hints allow for inline specification of the input type of a parameter.
 Some types are only available to certain `Parameter` subclasses.